Attachment styles in romantic relationships showing emotional closeness and distance between couples

 How to Change Your Attachment Style

-Attachment styles are not life sentences.
-They are learned, so they can be unlearned or reshaped.
+Attachment styles are learned, so they can be unlearned or reshaped.

 Steps toward secure attachment include:

-- Therapy – Especially Emotionally Focused Therapy or Internal Family Systems, which target core relational wounds.
+3. Therapy – Emotionally Focused Therapy or Internal Family Systems, which target core relational wounds.

 You can also begin this process by understanding the roots of security in childhood.
 The post Secure Attachment: What Every Parent Should Know offers timeless insights that apply in both parenting and adult relationships.

 Where do you Stand?
-Your Story Can Change
+Because Your Story Can Change.

 Your attachment style is a survival map drawn in your earliest years.
 But you are no longer that child.
 You are the author now and you have the power to turn your relationships into places of healing, not repetition.